acmater/prograph/README.md

 4. The capacity to return data (indexed or not) in formats that are pre-prepared for a variety of machine learning tasks including Scikit-learn, Pytorch, and (To do) Tensorflow

 ## How it works

+The code relies on the interaction of two abstract objects: molecular.py and space.py.
+These abstract classes provide the user with an API to customize the behaviour of the interactions, resulting in different graphs that can be indexed and traversed in a variety of ways.

 The code has two fundamental subcomponents:
 1. The ability to slice the data in a wide variety of ways.